 - Providing cues, prompts, materials and templates to support the person’s memory loss

 A more detailed workshop programme is available here.

-The workshops will be presented by Anne Kelly, a Montessorian Dementia Consultant from Australia, and participants will receive handouts and a certificate of completion from AMI.
+The workshop will be presented by Anne Kelly, Montessori Dementia Consultant who has pioneered the Montessori approach to Dementia in Australia.
+Participants will receive handouts and a certificate of completion from AMI.